Tax proposals, few candidates on August 4 ballot

 The August elections are also called “primary” elections, because we first determine who will be each party’s candidate in partisan elections in November.
 That is, Democratic and Republican candidates compete within their own parties to decide who advances to the November ballot.

-Most primary election contests around here are in the Democratic column for county and federal offices.
+All of the primary election contests on Dearborn ballots are in the Democratic column for county and federal offices.
 I've listed names of current officeholders in bold type.

 Congresswoman Debbie Dingell has a challenger in the Democratic primary, Solomon Rajput of Ann Arbor.
 Rajput, 27, is a medical student at the University of Michigan.
 Republican Jeff Jones will challenge the winner in November.

 Wayne County Prosecutor Kym Worthy will be challenged in the Democratic primary by Victoria Burton-Harris.
 Treasurer Eric Sabree will face Beverly Kindle-Walker and Sheriff Benny Napoleon will has two Democratic primary challengers, Charles Corley II and T.P.
 Nykoriak.
-No Republican candidates have filed in those races, so the winners on August 4 will serve new four-year terms.
+No Republican candidates have filed in those races, so the winners on August 4 will serve new four-year terms in those county offices.

 County Register of Deeds Bernard Youngblood is challenged by Ricardo Moore in the Democratic primary, with Republican Parker Burns set to run against the winner in November.